 Merlin looked around at the faces that surrounded him.
 “First, I’ll need someone to show me to my desk.
 I know I’ve been here in the past during the Blue Horizon’s stops in the area, but I’ve not really spent any time in this building – especially if you’ve moved things around to accommodate me.”

 “That’s easy,” Cindy replied.
-“Keri and I took the largest office and split it up between the two of us, packed with our desks and file cabinets.
+“Keri and I took the largest office and split it up between the two of us, packed it with our desks and equipment.
 I set you up in the office near the back, across the hall from Tina’s office.
-It’s not a large office, but Tina authorized new furniture for you and had the room soundproofed so you can have private conversations as needed.”
+It’s not a large room, but Tina authorized new furniture for you and had the room soundproofed so you can have private conversations as needed.”

-“Very good,” the wolf replied.
-“Once I’ve had a few moments to get myself oriented, I want to meet with each of you in my office separately.
+“That sounds good,” the wolf replied.
+“Once I’ve had a few moments to get myself oriented, I want to meet with each of you in my new den separately.
 I have a few business details to discuss one on one, and I’ll invite each of you to talk with me openly then if you have any gripes or suggestions.”

 Samantha’s talents, on the other hand, were another matter.
 The duties she performed on board the ship were redundant here, so there was no reason to set her up with a desk in the office.
 They had discussed the possibility of opening up a small consulting office of her own for computer services, but Bill had pointed out that Holden Pharmaceutical’s Dennier Branch would be more appropriate since she was still the primary shareholder of her father’s company.
 It was located in one of the city’s downtown skyscrapers not far from the Blue Horizon headquarters.
 Merlin had agreed with his brother-in-law and Samantha had acquiesced to the notion, but they would not pursue that course of action until they had settled into their own home.

-Merlin stretched again and looked up at the ceiling, wishing the room had a window or at least a skylight to let in the sunshine from outside.
+Merlin stretched again and looked up at the ceiling, wishing his new den had a window or at least a skylight to let in the sunshine from outside.
 He straightened up in his chair with a wry smile.
-If anyone came into his office and found him leaning back in his chair, he really would present the image of someone without anything to do.
-Perhaps he should work with his door open so the others would see him working – when he actually started working, that is.
+If anyone came into his den and found him leaning back in his chair, he really would present the image of someone without anything to do.
+Perhaps he should work with his door open so the others would see him working – when he actually started had something to do, that is.

 Merlin snorted.
 When had he ever been concerned with the opinions of others regarding his position as head of his own company?
-Just because he was no longer on board the deck of the Blue Horizon, he didn’t feel he should be obliged to adopt a different way of thinking.
+Just because he was no longer on board the deck of the Blue Horizon, he didn’t feel he should be obliged to adopt a different way of thinking just to please others.